 - Overhead Press vs Shoulder Press

 Due to the feet being placed closely together you’re removing stability.
 Stability is great to focus on heavy presses, but challenging stability also helps press heavier because moving the heels together requires more core stabilization, and as we all know, a strong core is the key to pressing heavy kettlebells.

 Why is it Called Military Press?

 There are several thoughts on why it’s called the military press, one being; because this variation of the overhead press used to be the general indicator or test of one’s strength in the military.
 The other being; the heels are together like standing to attention and the press itself could be seen as a salute.

 Why is the Military Press Harder?

-The military press requires a lot more core stabilization that a normal press where the feet are wider for a stable base.
+The military press requires a lot more core stabilization than a normal press where the feet are wider for a stable base.
 A lot of work goes into the stabilization underneath the weight which makes this lift a lot harder than a normal shoulder press.
 Secondly, the press is driven more by the lateral deltoids which are usually less conditioned.
 In everyday life when we lift stuff over our head it’s usually directly up, hence, not an angle we’re conditioned for, neither from the gym as most presses focus on the front.
 The side press usually gets a bad rap because it easily produces injury, which is not due to the press itself but due to not properly progressing or choosing the right weight.
 The side press/military press is a movement you should include in your training if you want awesome shoulders.